scalable-arch/ECC-exercise/02_Application/01_MRSim_SECDED/README.md

 # References
 - **[1]** Hsiao, Mu-Yue.
 "A class of optimal minimum odd-weight-column SEC-DED codes."
 IBM Journal of Research and Development 14.4 (1970): 395-401.
 - **[2]** Nair, Prashant J., David A. Roberts, and Moinuddin K. Qureshi.
 "Faultsim: A fast, configurable memory-reliability simulator for conventional and 3d-stacked systems."
 ACM Transactions on Architecture and Code Optimization (TACO) 12.4 (2015): 1-24.
+- **[3]** Kim, Jungrae, Michael Sullivan, and Mattan Erez.
+"Bamboo ECC: Strong, safe, and flexible codes for reliable computer memory."
+2015 IEEE 21st International Symposium on High Performance Computer Architecture (HPCA).
+IEEE, 2015.
+- **[4]** Gong, Seong-Lyong, et al. "Duo: Exposing on-chip redundancy to rank-level ecc for high reliability."
+2018 IEEE International Symposium on High Performance Computer Architecture (HPCA).
+IEEE, 2018.
+- **[5]** Park, Sangjae, and Jungrae Kim.
+"On-Die Dynamic Remapping Cache: Strong and Independent Protection Against Intermittent Faults."
+IEEE Access 10 (2022): 78970-78982.
-- **[3]** Sridharan, Vilas, and Dean Liberty.
+- **[6]** Sridharan, Vilas, and Dean Liberty.
 "A study of DRAM failures in the field."
 SC'12: Proceedings of the International Conference on High Performance Computing, Networking, Storage and Analysis.
 IEEE, 2012.